ycm-core/YouCompleteMe/README.md

 ### The `:YcmToggleLogs` command

-This command automatically opens in windows the stdout and stderr logfiles written by the [ycmd server][ycmd].
-If one or both logfiles are already opened, they are automatically closed. `stderr` or `stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
+This command opens in separate windows the logfiles given as arguments or closes them if they are already open in the editor.
+When no argument is given, list the available logfiles.
-If this logfile is already opened, it will be closed.
 Only for debugging purpose.

 ### The `:YcmCompleter` command